inytss/time-series/quiz.md

 # Model Evaluation (Erorr)

 Now we have the forecast result of the Holt-Winters model and ARIMA model.
 To evaluate our model, find the MAPE (mean absolute percentage error) value between our forecast result and our `test_theft` data.
-Please find each MAPE value from both model using `MAPE()` function from `MLmetrics` package.
+Please find each MAPE value from both model using `accuracy()` function from `forecast` package and see the MAPE value.

 ```
 # your code here